VERSAILLES BLAMES SOLDIERS FOR THE KILLINGS

 -- Page based partly on the conclusions of Tombs and Milza

-Officers supervise summary judgements that take place wherever there has been fighting.
-Mass executions immediately follow, which Thiers approves:
+Officers supervise summary judgements fighting takes place.
+Executions immediately follow, which Thiers approves:

 Shooting in the Lobau barracks

-Tombs says the executions are improvised and that Thiers's accord is unspoken.
-But a witness states that their organization was planned in advance, with his unequivocal consent.
+Tombs says the executions are improvised and that Thiers's accord is tacit.
+But a witness states that their organization was planned in advance, and that his consent was unequivocal.

 "He [the witness] said that the tribunals were set up at the end of the Commune, in preparation of the expected entry into Paris; that the number and location of those judgements were designated in advance, as well as the topographical limits of their jurisdiction; that he, Mr. Gabriel Ossude, had received his nomination at the hands of Mr. Thiers... »